haydeng0522/ece281-ice2/README.md

 Finally, the workflow **runs** the simulation.
 If successful then it will quietly exit with a `0` code.
 If any of the `assert` statements fail **with** `severity failure` then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.
 Assert statements of other severity levels will be reported, but not fail the workflow.

+Documentation: The program functioned as expected.
+When one of the two switches are on, led0 is on and led1 is off.
+When both switches are on, led1 is on and led0 is off.
+Video demo is IMG_1051.MOV.